ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 Input records must include the following fields of the correct types:

 * Unique Identifier - Any
-* Period - 6 character string in "YYYYMM" format
+* Period - String in "YYYYMM" format
 * Grouping - Any
 * Target Variable - Numeric - Nulls Allowed
 * Auxiliary Variable - Numeric